SHITZOPHRENIA/randomCProgs/README.md

 f_ = made for fun or for just the sake of it.

-# why do you edit this repo within github?
+# why do i edit this repo within github?
 because the nature of this repo benefits (IN MY OPINION) from this kind of weird af workflow.

 if this workflow shoots my foot off at some point, then i at least learn. lol